 Millions of men around the world use Propecia, due to its effectiveness and low side-effect profile.
 Clinical trials show that Propecia side-effects are uncommon.
 Studies evaluating 3,000 subjects, showed that only 1.7% of men discontinued treatment due to side-effects.
 During the same study, more men (2.1%) decided to sop using treatment whilst taking a placebo pill.

 After five years of treatment, less than 0.3% of men were reported to be still suffering from side-effects, confirming that if you are within the small range of those who experience side-effects, it is likely that they will subside over time.
 Side-effects are reversible and will stop once you stop taking treatment.

 Propecia is only licensed for use by men.
 Male pattern baldness is caused when testosterone is converted into DHT (the hormone responsible for hair loss).
 As women have lower levels of testosterone, it is not as effective in promoting hair loss in women.
 Propecia should be avoided by women, especially fertile women as it can have a harmful effect on the foetus during pregnancy.

 Buy Propecia online

-Propecia is available to buy online from our registered pharmacy.
-It is also available as a generic version, which medically equivalent to Propecia, but it is not branded and therefore available as a cheaper alternative to Propecia.
+Propecia tablets are available to buy online from our registered pharmacy.
+It is also available as a generic version, which medically equivalent, but non-branded and therefore available as a cheaper alternative.
 Before our clinicians can prescribe you with treatment, you will need to fill out a short online questionnaire, which will determine your suitability for this product.